programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 This creates a directory named, you guessed it, 'ProgHist-Text.'
 You can look at your desktop to verify it has worked.
 Now, move into that directory (remember, that would be `cd ProgHist-Text`).

 But wait!
 There's a trick to make things a bit quicker.
 Go up one directory (`cd ..` - which will take you back to the Desktop).
 To navigate to the `ProgHist-Text` directory you could type `cd ProgHist-Text`.
 Alternatively, you could type `cd Prog` and then hit tab.
 You will notice that the interface completes the line to `cd ProgHist-Text`. **Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
+This is case sensitive, however (i.e. in the previous example, `cd prog` would not auto complete to `ProgHist-Text`.
 Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference.
 We would encourage using this method throughout the lesson to see how it behaves.**

 Now you need to find a basic text file to help us with the example.
 Why don't you use a book that you know is long, such as Leo Tolstoy's epic *War and Peace*.
 The text file is availiable via [Project Gutenberg](http://www.gutenberg.org/cache/epub/2600/pg2600.txt).
 If you have already installed [wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget), you can just type